T-G-P/Coding-Challenges/README.md

 The registration form class handles all the registration form input validation.

-# payperks.api
+# payperks.sweepstakes
 Here lies the core of the application.
 It is still a work in progress, but the core functionality behind the application is implemented.

 ## models
-I designed the api to support two models (Sweep and Drawing).
+I designed the sweepstakes to support two models (Sweep and Drawing).
 These relatoinships allow for straight forward querying and basic logic.
 Sweeps have a one to many relatoinship with drawings.
 Users also have a one to many relationship with drawings.
-The sweep also stores the prize amount and number of prizes at launch which are  arbitrarily determined using a small utility function in api/utils.py.
+The sweep also stores the prize amount and number of prizes at launch which are  arbitrarily determined using a small utility function in sweepstakes/utils.py.
 I tried to design a system where the data was as normalized as possible.

 ## views

-The api supports the main views outlined in the writeup.
+The sweepstakes supports the main views outlined in the writeup.
 An admin user can run the sweep process in which drawings are queried for and the highest open drawings are selected as winners based on the number of prizes configured at the launch of the sweep.
 Here are the following views